Dairon Blanco Player Props: Royals vs. Guardians

 Dairon Blanco At The Plate

-- In four games this season, Blanco has picked up an RBI, with more than one RBI once.
+- Blanco has driven in a run in four games this season (21.1%), including one multiple-RBI game.

-- He has scored at least one run three times this year (16.7%), including one multi-run game.
+- In three of 19 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.